 - Society of Tribologists and lubrications Engineers (STLE)

 For those individuals in professional organizations dealing with mechanical engineering, they can directly benefit from being associated with them because they gain knowledge and value for less money than having to pursue additional educational resources or paying for mentorship programs.
 A professional organization can definitely add something extra when attempting to get your foot in the door by speaking to individuals on all levels of their careers.
 This will also help decide whether this is something worth pursuing if you are interested in going further in your educational pursuits.

 While it is a very lucrative career path, some of the specializations may not be for you.
 Additionally, every workspace or corporation may not be a good fit.
 It is not uncommon for students to pursue one area of mechanical engineering and realize they would rather do something else with their degree.
 A professional organization will be able to help figure that out before additional investments are made into something that may not be a good fit.

-One of the best ways to get the most out of the professional organization is by speaking with different people as you network, and plug into the career building portion of the organizations.
+One of the best ways to get the most out of the professional organization is by speaking with different people as you network and plug into the career-building portion of the organization.
 This is a good way to help build a resume, but can also help in locating individuals who can give you insight into what the career really entails from different perspectives.
 Taking the time to tap into the benefits, and then speaking with your school counselor can help shape the trajectory of your career in mechanical engineering.

 It is always good to have more than one outlet beyond the program that can help with internships and gather the information needed to make detailed, informed decisions.
 Once you have a good idea of what you really want to do, you can adjust your schedule or add additional concentration areas where you can focus on getting certified to help build up your career.
 A professional organization is a building block on the path to success.
 Many people who have taken this stance have been successful, as the larger organization entity works hand-in-hand with the school to give students the support and opportunities they need to succeed.